Gilgamech/website/Gillogisms.md

 1. Be Long to Belong.
 (Hold the security to gain belongingness.) - 2022
 1. Because the The Gambler song lyrics aren't '**Believe** when to hold 'em, believe when to show 'em, believe when to walk away, believe when to run' - 'Know' being a gambler here is a projection of perception and understanding, not a projection of belief and preconcieved notions. - 2023
 1. Before WW2, 'foreign policy' meant 'war', and instead of a Defense Department, the USA had a War Department.
-1. Being able to set aside your ego and take the five minutes accept a refund is worth much more than years of strife.
 1. Being an executive is much more sales than technology. - 2016
 1. Being an intellectual authority means people are always trying to rage against you.
 1. Being at the right place for the right reasons makes you into the right person.
 The right person is anyone who is there for the right reasons.